runabol/graffiti/README.md

 ### Node

 A Node (the round elements in the Graph above) is the basic unit of data.
-Another word for it could be Object or an Entity but we like Node better because this is how they like to call it in the Graph world.
+Another word for it could be Object or an Entity but Node is the standard jargon in the Graph world.

 Nodes are composed of key-value pairs.